openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 =========================

-Learners can submit written responses, files, or both in their responses to the assigment.
+Learners can submit written responses, files, or both in their responses to the assignent.
 If you want learners to upload files, make sure the text of your prompt includes adequate instructions for learners to upload the required files, including the file types that learners can upload.